How to Design Flex Rooms for Your Custom HomeMay 28, 2019

 Flex rooms can also be designed to transition in a linear fashion.
 If you know you will be growing your family, you can design a flex room to move from a nursery to a child’s bedroom with ease.
 Multi-function furniture can help transition the bedroom from an infant’s nursery to a child’s bedroom as they grow.
+This is one of the kid’s bedroom design ideas.
 Eventually, they’ll outgrow their current furniture and need an update, but designing a flex room in advance for this transition can make the journey a little smoother.

 Flex rooms are consistently one of the popular home design trends.
 With these tips on how to design flex rooms for your custom home, you can end up with a room that truly serves your needs.
 There are a lot of details to consider when you design a custom home and it can be overwhelming, especially when you add in multiple flex rooms.